donniecodesit/50dor-imagegallery/README.md

 ## About This App
-This is an Image Gallery application built with React during Day 14 of a 50 Days of React Udemy Course.
+React project made during Day 14 of "50 Days of React" by Sufa Digital Media on Udemy.
 This application allows you to browse and search images by tag, relying on Unsplash for image sources.

 ## How To Install